Upper School Curriculum

 - Independent Study

-The Mathematics program at Key is sequential, with students progressing from Algebra I to Geometry and then to Algebra II.
+Students progress from Algebra I to Geometry and then to Algebra II.
 Upon departmental recommendation, following Algebra II, students enroll either in Trigonometry and Finite Math or Precalculus.
 Advanced Calculus (AB or BC) is offered to students who have successfully completed the Precalculus course.
 Calculus II/III is offered to students who have successfully completed Advanced Calculus BC.
 Statistics may be taken as an elective following Algebra II.

 Geometry with Trigonometry